 A trilogy of novels written by Pullman that consists of The Golden Compass (titled The Northern Lights in the U.K.), The Subtle Knife, and The Amber Spyglass.
 Season 1 of His Dark Materials, the TV series from HBO and BBC, will adapt the first novel, while season 2, which has already been filmed, will chronicle the events of The Subtle Knife.
 Though it hasn’t been formally announced, a third season is planned to adapt The Amber Spyglass.
 Jack Thorne, who wrote Harry Potter and the Cursed Child, penned the teleplay.

 A prominent university of Oxfordshire in Lyra’s world.
-Headed by Master Clarke Peters, Jordan College acts as a sort of sanctuary and laws of the Magisterium rarely apply.
+Headed by Master Clarke Peters, Jordan College acts as a sort of academic sanctuary and laws of The Magisterium rarely apply.

 The reigning religious institution of the church in Lyra’s world that replaced the Papacy.
 The Magisterium maintains firm control around the world and polices any discoveries or research that pertain to the church.
 When Dust was discovered, they claimed it to be physical evidence of original sin and often suppress any research deemed to be heretical.
 The Magisterium also maintains control over the world’s alethiometers.